HD 132563: Stellar system

+Component B is too far from the primary for orbital motion to have been observed, but it is estimated that an orbit would take about 5,000 years.
+It is main sequence star very similar to the Sun.

+A further 9th-magnitude star 65" from the primary is listed as component C in the Washington Double Star Catalog, but is much further away from us than the triple system.

 Planetary system

 Based upon radial velocity variations of HD 132563B, the presence of an ordinary giant planet has been inferred by S. Desidera et al. (2011).
 This object is orbiting the star with a period of 1,544 days, at a distance of about 2.6 AU, and with an orbital eccentricity of 0.22.